rschroll/beru/_posts/2013-08-14-reading-files-with-a-c++-plugin-in-qml.md

 $ make
 {% endhighlight %}

 and you should get a folder named `File` with `libfilereaderplugin.so` in it.
-To this directory, you need to add a file named `qml` with these contents:
+To this directory, you need to add a file named `qmldir` with these contents:

 <div class="highlightname">File/qmldir</div>
 {% highlight html %}